Fashion District, Toronto: Today

-Today, many former garment warehouses house clothing outlets while others have been refurbished into artists’ studios and galleries, publishers, software and tech design offices and condos and lofts.
-The area is occupied by a mix of artists, musicians, designers, professionals and students.
+Today, many former warehouses/shops have been transformed into condos, restaurants, bars, or nightclubs.
+A prominent example of this is 580 King Street West - a nightclub known as Century Room that sits inside a Historical Building on King Street West.
+There are several buildings classified as Historical Buildings along King Street West and Queen Street West which builders have petitioned the city various times to demolish and turn into condos.

 Future development

 Seeing a spillover in condo developments from the adjacent Entertainment District, the Fashion District is starting to see an increase in the number of residential and multi-use developments.

 Pemberton Group will develop 543 Richmond Street West on the corner of Portland.
 While details of the scope of the project have not yet been revealed, an early drawing from the city shows that the multi-phase project will have 476 units and 15 storeys per phase.
 A podium terrace will hold outdoor amenities which are yet to be determined.
 Toronto architecture firm Quadrangle will be responsible for the build.